nushio3/dothistroma/README.md

 - Dothistroma is still in a very new phase and are welcome for suggestion and improvements.
 - I can't thank enough the creators of [Org-mode](http://orgmode.org/), my best planning tool ever.
 - Parnell for writing [Orgmode parser in Hakell](https://github.com/digitalmentat/orgmode-parse).
+- I would like to port Dothistroma on elisp (naturally), but I need help on the language.
+Thanks in advance.
 - Dothistroma is named after [Fungi that infect pines](http://en.wikipedia.org/wiki/Dothistroma_septosporum) and pun on "do this".